-Already for the seventh time the zoo of Münster opened the doors on May 6th and 7th 2017 for international street art.
-Once again 30 acts from many different countries performed their shows for more than 7.500 visitors.
-They provided a varied program of music, theatre, comedy, juggling or artistry and made sure large enthusiasm by young and old.
-In this unique environment even elephants were dancing, gorillas were drumming and giraffes were looking at the spectacle from above.
-The audience enjoyed a unique visit at the zoo!
+Already for the eighth time the Muenster zoo opened the doors on June 9th and 10th 2018 for international street art.
+Once again 30 acts from many different countries perform their shows for thousands of visitors.
+They provide a varied program of music, theatre, comedy, juggling or artistry and make sure large enthusiasm by young and old.
+In this unique environment even elephants are dancing, gorillas are drumming and giraffes are looking at the spectacle from above.
+The audience enjoys a unique visit at the zoo!

 Idea of the festival

 Among a lot of other plans we had the idea to organize a festival with all the artists who present their craftsmanship to the audience on the streets.
 During their performances they collect money in a hat, and all too often it is a 'tough go' to live on that.

 Nevertheless there are many single artists and groups who are exceptional at what they do, and some careers have started 'on the road'.

 We have been inspired by (fortunately in the meantime) existing miscellaneous festivals all over Europe and collected countless addresses of street musicians, street artists, jugglers, clowns and comedians.
 We spotted tremendous performances at Piccadilly Circus in London, at the Ramblas in Barcelona or at the Festival de Théatre de Rue in the french town of Aurillac.
 The funniest and most relaxing moments of getting to know each other were on bridges, over the river Seine in Paris, the river Liffey in Dublin, the river Vltava in Prague or the river Aare in swiss Berne.

 But not until during a conversation with Jörg Adler, the managing director of the Münster all-weather zoo, did the idea evolve: Why not organizing a festival at the zoo with artists performing in various zoo areas?
 At least the animals would have fun with that!